wangchen615/trimaran-kubecon24/README.md

-# Trimaran KubeCon 2021 & 2024 EU demo
+# Trimaran KubeCon 2024 EU demo
-The repo is adapted from samples in 2021 trimaran demo.
-In KubeCon 2024 EU, we add the 3rd scheduler plugin demo accordingly.
+The repo has all scripts/yamls/dashboards for Trimaran scheduler demo presented at KubeCon 2024 EU in Paris.

 ## Prerequisites
 1. Build the trimaran plugin images from the latest [scheduler-plugin](https://github.com/kubernetes-sigs/scheduler-plugins.git) repo.